 - When ironing is complete, hang the garment in an uncrowded space to dry completely.
 Wait at least ten to fifteen minutes before putting on the freshly ironed piece to allow the fibers to cool and relax.
 Wearing linen while damp will cause excess creasing.

 5 Tips to Avoid Having to Iron Linen Clothes

 - Adopt the relaxed look.
 The more often linen is worn and washed, the softer and more supple it will become.

 - Use a clothes steamer.
 You won't get a crisp look but the steamer will remove sharp creases and heavy wrinkles.

 - Always test wrinkle relaxing fabric sprays on an inside hem before using.
-Some can cause spotting and staining on linen, especially on dark colors.
+Some can cause spotting and stains on linen, especially on dark colors.

 - Avoid folding linen clothes.
 Hang in a closet with plenty of room to prevent wrinkling from overcrowding.